JudicialCouncilOfCalifornia/trialcourt/docs/feature-config-management.md

       - A hook in the Module adds any config in the above directory to the ignore list so it's fully handled by Features and not Drupal core.
   - Add any newly enabled modules to the module list in `jcc_components_profile.info.yml` so they're enabled for new sites.
   - Watch for errors and troubleshoot as needed.
-    - Run `scripts/sync_config_ignore.sh` this runs the following:
+    - Run `lando config-ignore` or `scripts/sync_config_ignore.sh`.
+This runs the following:
-      - Add files from `jcc_tc2_all_immutable_config/config/install/` to `config/config-inyo/.gitignore` because Drupal still exports them, even though it ignores them on import.
+      - Add files from `jcc_tc2_all_immutable_config/config/install/` to `config/config-default/.gitignore` because Drupal still exports them, even though it ignores them on import.
-      - Copy Inyo's .gitignore to all other config directories that have a `core.extension.yml` that enables `jcc_tc2_all_immutable_config`.
+      - Copy Default's .gitignore to all other config directories that have a `core.extension.yml` that enables `jcc_tc2_all_immutable_config`.
 In other words, only the sites that use this universal config.
+      - Remove .gitignore created in config-inyo/ to provide a normal developer experience, because Inyo is the prototype site.
   - Visually verify all the new config files in `jcc_tc2_allimmutable_config/config/install` match what you expect from the config changes in the feature or release branch.
   - I do this by doing git add on the profile which shows me which config I'm looking for.
   - It's probably a good idea to write tests to test the new feature as well as a small suite of tests that run on every deploy to watch key pages/user flows for breakage. @see [Automated Testing](./automated-testing.md)